emrecanacikgoz/mrl2022/README.md

 └── README.md
 ```

-Check "EXPERIMENTS" for the results.<br/>
+Check "EXPERIMENTS" folder for the results.<br/>
-**Please, do not forget to edit experiments name before you run the code.**
+**Please, do not forget to edit experiment name before you run the code.**

 # Models
 ## Task1 (Inflection) ver1